HOW TO ANSWER: What Are Your Strengths?

 Some people think this is an easy question.
 This question is basically a prompt for you to brag and “sell” yourself as the best fit for the job.
 So how could you screw it up?
 You know yourself, right?

-Lack of self-awareness.
 Most job seekers don’t spend enough time analyzing their strengths and thinking about which ones are most relevant for each position.
-Knowing your strengths will serve you well in job interviewing and in the rest of your life as well.
+Knowing your strengths will serve you well in job interviewing and for the rest of your life as well.
 If you don’t feel you have a clear sense of your job-related strengths, read on for some advice on how to identify them.

 How to Talk About Your Strengths